wp-plugins/xili-language/readme.txt

 == Changelog ==

+= Version 2.11.2 (2014-04-13) =
+* more tests with 3.9
+* accurate counter for CPT
+* improving nav menu classes assignation with _wp_menu_item_classes_by_context - ancestor and parent class are now available in menus insertion point results
 = Version 2.11.1 (2014-03-17) =
 * add filter to enable Featured_Content class of current theme and disable Featured_Content class of JetPack.
 * improved languages list for post_format and date (permalinks option - donators)